translate/pootle/docs/developers/releasing.rst

      $ rmvirtualenv test-pootle-release

 #.
 Documentation is available in the package
 #.
+Check that the instructions in the :doc:`Installation guide
+   </server/installation>` are correct
+#.
+Check that the instructions in the :doc:`Upgrade guide </server/upgrading>`
+   are correct
+#.
+Check that the instructions in the :doc:`Hacking guide <hacking>` are
-Installation documentation is correct
+   correct

-   - Follow the :doc:`installation </server/installation>` and :doc:`hacking
-     <hacking>` guides to ensure that they are correct.

 #.
 Meta information about the package is correct.
 This is stored in
    :file:`setup.py`, to see some options to display meta-data use: